 Vegan zucchini bread

-This recipe makes a perfectly moist vegan zucchini bread, that is soft, light, and not soggy in the center.
+This recipe makes a perfectly moist vegan zucchini bread that is soft, light, and not soggy in the center.

 Tips

-More breakfast recipes
+More muffins recipes

 Muffins with veggies are an ideal quick breakfast idea for when you're busy or on the go.
 For more breakfast inspiration, check out these reader favorites: